flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 As you know, UMD discs are not easily duplicated, but their contents are also stored in an encrypted form.
 Users will never notice this, however, since the decryption process is performed by hardware too.

-Living alongside Tachyon, another System-on-Chip known as **Lepton** controls the UMD drive, and serves as a middle-man between the main CPU and UMD content.
+Living alongside Tachyon, another System-on-Chip known as **Lepton** controls the UMD drive, and serves as a middleman between the main CPU and UMD content.

-Lepton contains an enormous amount of circuitry – you may even consider it another computer living inside the PSP.
+Lepton contains an enormous amount of circuitry - you may even consider it another computer living inside the PSP.
 This component includes its own CPU, a DSP for decoding, 480 KB of memory (as buffer) and finally, 384 KB of ROM for storing its firmware.

-The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives to PCs.
+The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives into PCs.
 The main difference, however, is that the Lepton will only decrypt data from a UMD if the disc is identified as authentic.

 #### SPOCK {.tab}